8LWXpg/RegExHotstring/README.md

 # RegExHotstrings

-Provide RegEx in hotstring triggering via ImputHook.
+Provides RegEx in hotstring triggering via ImputHook.

 Use space to trigger RegExHotstring.